Switch Contrast

 1. Research Background:

-DNA damage contributes to cancer development and ageing.
-Defects in the nucleotide excision repair (NER) pathway lead to distinct human disorders that are characterized by cancer susceptibility, developmental impairments and premature ageing.
-It remains particularly challenging to understand the mechanisms through which genome instability impacts the pathobiology of ageing.
-We have established the C. elegans system to investigate how DNA damage impacts tissue ageing and how multicellular organisms respond to increasing levels of genome instability with ageing.
+DNA damage contributes to cancer development and aging.
+Defects in the nucleotide excision repair (NER) pathway lead to distinct human disorders that are characterized by cancer susceptibility, developmental impairments and premature aging.
+It remains particularly challenging to understand the mechanisms through which genome instability impacts the pathobiology of aging.
+We have established the C. elegans system to investigate how DNA damage impacts tissue aging and how multicellular organisms respond to increasing levels of genome instability with aging.
 We have uncovered a novel function of the innate immune system to mediate systemic adjustments to tissue specific DNA damage.
-Moreover, we have uncovered mechanisms through which longevity assurance pathways respond to DNA damage accumulation and antagonize the detrimental consequences of increasing levels of DNA damage with ageing.
+Moreover, we have uncovered mechanisms through which longevity assurance pathways respond to DNA damage accumulation and antagonize the detrimental consequences of increasing levels of DNA damage with aging.
 In addition, we are interested in understanding how germline genomes are maintained to allow the indefinite perpetuation of germ cells throughout the generation.
-Our long-term goals are gaining a deeper understanding of genome maintenance and longevity assurance pathways and to develop novel intervention strategies to combat ageing-associated diseases and genetic predispositions to accelerated ageing and cancer development.
+Our long-term goals are gaining a deeper understanding of genome maintenance and longevity assurance pathways and to develop novel intervention strategies to combat aging-associated diseases and genetic predispositions to accelerated aging and cancer development.

 3. Possible projects:

 Our project range from molecular biology, genetics and biochemistry to computational biology and bioinformatics.
-The causal contribution of DNA damage not only to cancer development but evenly to the aging process has been demonstrated by progeroid (premature ageing-like) syndromes that are caused by mutations in DNA repair genes.
+The causal contribution of DNA damage not only to cancer development but evenly to the aging process has been demonstrated by progeroid (premature aging-like) syndromes that are caused by mutations in DNA repair genes.
 We have established the nematode C. elegans as metazoan model to investigate the consequences of DNA repair defects that in humans cause either cancer predisposition or developmental retardation and premature aging.
-The research project will focus on one of the three central questions we are investigating:
+There are several possibilities for a research project:

 1. How is somatic maintenance adapted to the requirements of the germline?

 We discovered germline DNA damage induced systemic stress resistance (GDISR) that elevates somatic endurance when offspring generation is compromised by genome instability in germ cells.
 We postulate that by elevating somatic endurance, GDISR extends reproductive lifespan to allow germ cells to repair their genomes and resume offspring generation later in life.
-GDISR thus represents a mechanisms of the adaptation of somatic maintenance to reproductive requirements.
-We wish to better understand the signaling mechanisms between germ cells and somatic tissues and their role in somatic and reproductive ageing.
+Vice versa, we uncovered somatic stress responses that regulate the genome quality control of germ cells and determines the degree of aneuploidy in the offspring.
+We aim to better understand how reproductive lifespan is regulated and how the somatic aging process impacts the health and genetic composition of the offspring.

 2. Which processes determine somatic maintenance and thus control aging?

 DNA damage accumulation in somatic tissues is thought to cause the functional deterioration during aging.
 We determined that the insulin-like growth factor signalling (IIS) effector DAF-16 responds to DNA damage in somatic tissues.
-DAF-16 activity alleviates growth arrest and enhances DNA damage resistance in somatic tissues even in the absence of DNA repair.
-We propose that IIS mediates the DNA damage response (DDR) in somatic tissues and that DAF-16 activity enables developmental growth amid persistent DNA lesions and promotes maintenance of differentiated tissues through enhanced tolerance of DNA damage that accumulates with aging.
-Mechanistically, we determined that the conserved ERK1/2 MAPK pathway regulates the DAF-16-mediated DDR.
-An integrated proteomics, phospoproteomics and lipidomics analysis of the in vivo response to persistent UV-induced DNA lesions revealed a comprehensive picture of the organism’s DDR.
-We determined a shift in proteostasis towards autophagy, a dampening of glucose and lipid metabolism, and functionally implicate IIS, EGF-, and AMPK-like signalling.
-We found striking similarities between the acute response to DNA damage and the proteome of aging animals thus further supporting the underlying role of DNA damage accumulation in the aging process.
+DAF-16 and MPK-1 activity alleviates growth arrest and enhances DNA damage resistance in somatic tissues even in the absence of DNA repair.
+We propose that IIS and MAPK signalling mediates the DNA damage response (DDR) in somatic tissues and promotes maintenance of differentiated tissues through enhanced tolerance of DNA damage that accumulates with aging.
+An integrated proteomics, phosphoproteomics and lipidomics analysis of the in vivo response to persistent UV-induced DNA lesions revealed a comprehensive picture of the organism’s DDR.
 Our data provide new insights into the organism’s response program to DNA damage during development and aging and suggest new intervention targets for triggering stress responses to antagonize the detrimental consequences of genome instability.
-In this project we wish to gain better understanding of the interactions between signalling circuits and the physiological adaptations to DNA damage accumulation during ageing.
+In this project we wish to gain better understanding of the interactions between signalling circuits and the physiological adaptations to DNA damage accumulation during aging.

 3. What are the underlying mechanisms for germ cell immortality?

 Genome integrity in germ cells is a prerequisite for inheritance and germline immortality.
 We are investigating DDR in primordial and adult germ cells.
 Here, we focus on investigating DNA damage checkpoints and the C. elegans p53-like CEP-1 regulates the DDR in germ cells.
-We uncovered somatic regulation of the quality control of germline genomes.
-We determined that the CEP-1/p53 response in primordial germ cells is regulated by their somatic niche cells through an FGF-like signalling circuit.
-The apoptotic response of adult meiotic cells is also regulated by somatic influences.
-Here, intestinal p38 MAPK stress signalling responds to meiotic DNA damage or to environmental stressors and regulates the apoptotic demise of compromised germ cells.
+In addition, we determined that specific neurons control the stability of germline genomes and impact the occurrence of de novo germline mutations.
 We are interested in better understanding of the soma confers environmental influences to the genome quality control of germ cells.
 Here, we hypothesize that environmental sensing could influence the course of evolution by regulating genome inheritance.
 We are dissecting impacts of regulatory mechanisms in somatic and germline tissues that influence the stability of heritable genomes.

 4. Applied Methods and model organisms: